 WFME Trilogy of Standards: Areas

 In 2011, WFME estimated that the global standards had been used by around half of medical schools worldwide.
-The standards are endorsed by the World Health Organisation (see 2013 policy briefing on accreditation), the World Medical Association (2004 resolution) and IAMRA (see 2016 statement on accreditation).
+The standards are endorsed by the World Health Organization (see 2013 policy briefing on accreditation), the World Medical Association (2004 resolution) and IAMRA (see 2016 statement on accreditation).

 Intended audience: health authorities, medical associations, medical schools and national and international institutions and organisations dealing with basic medical education in all countries.